 Once students have a sound grasp on these concepts (whether by way of the bridge program or a bachelor’s degree in MIS), they move on to the Management Information Systems core courses.
 These cover important topics like:

-Beyond the six core courses, students in the Collat School of Business’ master’s in MIS online program will choose a concentration in either Cyber Security Management or IT Management.
+Beyond the six core courses, students in the Collat School of Business’ master’s in MIS online program will choose a concentration in Cyber Security Management, IT Management, or Business Analytics.

-Students who advance in the IT Management concentration can learn about web analytics and how to interpret data, how to plan and budget for technology upgrades and advancements, and leadership in information technology.
+Those who pursue the IT Management concentration can learn about web analytics and how to interpret data, how to plan and budget for technology upgrades and advancements, and leadership in information technology.

 To learn more about how pursuing your master’s in MIS online through the University of Alabama at Birmingham can support your career path in information systems management, reach out to an enrollment advisor today.